 chore, the steps are still nearly the same:

-sterilizing, filling, corking, foiling, labeling
+sterilizing, filling, corking, foiling (or not), labeling

 and casing the bottles.
 Sterility methods have

-greatly improved in the past three
+greatly improved since the nineteenth century and especially over the past three

 company patented a machine to mold bottles that were uniform in size

-the bottles which were often identified with a personal seal.
+bottles which were often identified with a personal seal.
 Paper

 labels identifying the contents developed in the late 1800s.
 Until